nanomsg/nng/docs/ref/api/http.md

 > [!NOTE]
 > While it should be obvious that this function is only available when using HTTPS,
 > it also requires that peer authentication is in use, and may require that the underlying
-> TLS engine support peer certificate colleciton.
+> TLS engine support peer certificate collection.
 (Some minimal configurations elide this
 > to save space in embedded environments.)

 ## Client API